 What We Do

-The TELL organization is currently serving the online community through the Show & T.E.L.L.
+The TELL our Children 501(c)(3) organization is currently serving the online community through the Show & T.E.L.L.
 Blog, as well as regular posts on social media.
-On the Grand Strand of South Carolina, we serve local schools, churches, and other organizations interested in learning more ways to T.E.L.L.
-Currently, our efforts focus on organizations where young children are central.
-(Contact us if you are in South Carolina and want to learn more about T.E.L.L.)
+On the Grand Strand of South Carolina, we serve local schools, churches, and other organizations interested in learning more ways to T.E.L.L. the younger people in their community.
+(Contact us if you are in South Carolina and want to learn more about T.E.L.L.ing your youth.)
 Stay tuned, the board of directors has grand plans for the future.
-Start looking for some announcements in the fall of 2017!

 Effective listening is two-way.
 It’s not only what is said; it’s what is heard that also matters.
 Understand someone before asking him/her to understand you; listen.
 Only then can you respond appropriately and beneficially.
 How well do you listen?
 Would you want to hear your words?
 Today start listening better to others – and yourself.

-The TELL mission is to provide resources that empower people to Teach, Encourage, Listen, and Love (T.E.L.L.) one another, especially while interacting with children.
+The TELL mission is to provide resources that empower people to Teach, Encourage, Listen, and Love (T.E.L.L.) one another, especially while interacting with a younger person.

 Let love be present as you interact.
 Let your words and actions show genuine sincerity, compassion, patience, kindness, and honesty.
 Imagine the best possible positive scenario for the situation and for the relationship, and then interact with this loving thought and feeling.
 Today is a perfect day to start thinking about how you express ‘I love you’.